-Buffett buys Kroger stock for first time
+Buffett's Berkshire Hathaway buys Kroger stock for first time

 |-1.40%

-Shares jumped on the news in the extended session and are little changed for the year.
+Kroger shares jumped on the news in the extended session and are little changed for the year.

-Buffett owns stakes in other food-related companies.
+Buffett also owns stakes in other food-related companies.

 |Ticker